 - Would Hit a Girl: Had no qualms of using the A-Virus on Cathy and slapped Rebecca when she tried to punch him.

 - Daddy's Little Villain: Works right alongside her father, Diego.

 - Emotionless Girl: Doesn't display any emotion at all, except for during a quiet, heartfelt moment with her father, Diego.

-- Ms. Fanservice: A blonde bombshell who walks around in a skintight black leather outfit with Absolute Cleavage.
+- Ms. Fanservice: A blonde bombshell who walks around in a skintight black leather outfit with a Navel-Deep Neckline.

 - Roaring Rampage of Revenge: One of Glenn Arias's few surviving friends, she noticeably lost the use of her right eye to the bomb dropped on his wedding, motivating her to join him in his revenge.
 Realizing that both Arias and her father were dead only seemed to fuel her own desire for vengeance even further.

 - Red Eyes, Take Warning: Whatever work she's had done to herself gave her a blood-red iris on her left eye as a side effect.